pgexporter/pgexporter/doc/manual/dev-02-architecture.md

 * `unix_socket_dir`
 * `pidfile`

-The configuration can also be reloaded using `pgexporter-cli -c pgexporter.conf reload`.
+The configuration can also be reloaded using `pgexporter-cli -c pgexporter.conf conf reload`.
 The command is only supported over the local interface, and hence doesn't work remotely.

 ## Prometheus